|Are you new to Blackboard at DMU?

 - will they have used a blog or a wiki or taken part in an online discussion?

-3. Build a module skeleton
+3. Build a module framework

 Create the organisational structure for your module – create a set of clearly labelled folders to hold module materials; plan a folder for every element of your outline including the assessment strategies and other items of module management.
 If you haven’t created a structure of this kind before we suggest you have to hand plenty of sheets of paper on which you can create a template for your module structure.